Kosmonaut3d/ColorGradingFilter-Sample/README.md

     _colorGradingFilter.CreateLUT(GraphicsDevice, ColorGradingFilter.LUTSizes.Size16, "LUT16.png");

 LUTSize32 gives higher precision, but needs more storage space (256x256).
-Even higher or lower resolutions could be implemented by simply changing the Size from 32 to 64 inside the function for example, but I found these 2 sufficient.
+LUTSize4 and LUTSize64 are other options, but I have not found them to be useful.

 # Manipulating the LUT